jackievaleri/fragments_design_ML/README.md

 * 09 - round4 (need to run to verify)
 * 10 - round5 (need to run to verify)
 * 12 - NG round1 (need to run to verify)
-* 14 - crem code polished
+* 16 - crem and vae downselect

 # TODO

 * 13 - hit rate summary figure with fragments inset
-* 15 - crem and vae downselect
-* 16 - fragments compared to rationales
+* 17 - fragments compared to rationales

 # ON DECK